dongdongzhaoUP/awesome-agent-communication-security/README.md

 Agent communication security is a hot, rapidly evolving field.
 As a result, if your paper is relevant but not included, please feel free to <a href="https://github.com/theshi-1128/awesome-agent-communication-security/issues">open an issue</a> or submit a pull request.
 </p>

-Please specify the following characteristics of your papers:
+Please tell us the following characteristics of your papers:
 - agent communication class: protocols/attacks/defense.
 - communication layer: L1/L2/L3.